-Firstly, ceramics assemblages will be analysed.
-The period between the 9th and the first half of the 10th century has been studied since very recently and any attempt of sketch a general picture would be untimely.
-Differences between districts became more evident during this crucial period of Sicilian history and especially between the eastern and the western side of the Island but are quite marked also between urban (for example Taormina and Catania) and rural contexts.
+I will first address ceramics assemblages.
+The period between the 9th and the first half of the 10th century has only recently begun to be studied and any attempt at sketching a general picture would be premature.
+Differences between districts became more evident during this crucial period of Sicilian history and especially between the eastern and the western side of the Island but are also quite marked between urban (for example Taormina and Catania) and rural contexts.
 Hand-made saucepans have been identified in several sites in south-eastern Sicily, especially in rural contexts.
-They show incised decoration in “mat style” a stuoia and were fired in reduced atmosphere, but I do believe that their form underlie former local models dating to the 8th century.
-Their spread should be linked to a change in production devices rather than to the arrival of foreign groups.
-Fine unglazed ceramics have been recovered in rural sites, it is evenly wheeled and was locally made (jars with an solcata handle) but production centres are not yet known.
-Some urban sites show a wide range of objects; especially in Taormina these saucepans are associated with: pottery painted with red stripes (possibly locally produced), chafing dishes, early Medieval glazed ware forum ware (of uncertain provenance but very similar to the sherds recovered in the Crypta Balbi in Rome) and amphorae with a pear-shaped body (made in the eastern Mediterranean or in southern Italy).
-It should be taken into account that the evidence recovered in this town might be related to the fact that Byzantine political influence lasted longer in Taormina, thus cultural and material interchanges could continue.
+They show incised decoration in “mat style” a stuoia and were fired in reduced atmosphere, but I personally believe that their form can be linked with local production of similar saucepans from the 8th century.
+Their dissemination can therefore be linked to a change in production methods rather than to the arrival of foreign groups.
+Fine unglazed ceramics have also been recovered in rural sites.
+These items are evenly wheeled and locally made (jars with a solcata handle) but production centres have not yet been identified.
+Some urban sites show a wider range of objects; in particular in Taormina these saucepans are associated with pottery painted with red stripes (possibly locally produced), chafing dishes, early Medieval glazed ware forum ware (of uncertain provenance but very similar to the sherds recovered in the Crypta Balbi in Rome) and amphorae with a pear-shaped body (made in the eastern Mediterranean or in southern Italy).
+The evidence recovered in this town may be related to the fact that Byzantine political influence lasted longer in Taormina and thus cultural and material interchanges could continue.

-The assemblages dating to the first half of the 10th century and mainly recovered in Palermo show features of “late Antique Mediterranean tradition”.
-Differently from Taormina they show completely independent features.
-Concerning forms and functional aspects, vaulted lamps known as “Vandals lamps” and vessels for noria (machine for lifting water) are the only relevant innovation.
-Especially the latter are extremely well known in the Muslim world, as they were used for lifting water from wells.
+The assemblages dating to the first half of the 10th century and mainly recovered in Palermo also show features of the “late Antique Mediterranean tradition”.
+In contrast to Taormina they possess completely independent features.
+Within the field of form and function, the only relevant innovations are vaulted lamps known as “Vandals lamps” and vessels for noria (machines for drawing water).
+These last are very well-known in the Muslim world, as they were used for drawing water from wells.